Sam-Oliveira/Sam-Oliveira.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I'm Samuel!
 I'm a Machine Learning Master's student at University College London.
 Previously, I graduated with First Class Honours from Imperial College London.
 I am interested in creating decision-making systems that can learn continually, adapting to new environments.
 In particular, I am curious about how to ensure that systems that can "learn forever" do so in a way that is safe and robust.
+I am interested in appplications in astronomy and sustainability.
 I am currently doing my MSc Thesis on using denoising diffusion models for inverse RL in Ilija Bogunovic's Group at UCL.
 {style="text-align: justify;"}